Snap the sea, see the future What could Australia’s coast look like in the future?

 King tides happen at different times right around the Australian coast and sometimes occur during the night.

-See the map above to see when the king tide is expected in your area.
-You can also witness the effect of the king tide at high tide on the day before and after the peak of the King Tide.
+Remember, you can also witness the effect of the king tide at high tide on the day before and after the peak of the King Tide.

 Tide Trackers